 HoME…Working In Progress (directed by Howard Lotker), October 25-26.
 The festival culminated in the premiere of the collaboration of the Czech director Howard Lotker, the Czech troupe “HoME” and the Lithuanian creators “NaMIE” titled “…bėga gyvenimas” (“…Fleeing Life).
 It is a unique story about the history of the specific house where the festival took place.
 The work of Tom, who helps the youngest ones to come into the world, also inspired the main motif of the performance – the time journey through the nine most important and mysterious months of human life.
 This show is an ever-changing journey that responds to the space and history of a particular building.
 In 2006 first awarded the Příští vlna / New Wave in the Czech Republic in the “Project of the Year” nomination, this performance received much critical acclaim for its innovative interplay of content and form and quite unusual spectators’ engagement.

-27th October.
-KALTŪNAS (directed by Saulė Norkutė).
-The performance for children audience „Kaltūnas“ – is a constantly adapting in new places multifunctional installation – a tour not only for the smallest, but also for the whole family.
-This is the story of a little girl named Gabėta and her magic hair, in which lays performances, creative excursions and interactive installations.
+KALTŪNAS (directed by Saulė Norkutė), October 27.
+The show for children “Kaltūnas” is a multidisciplinary installation that is reborn in a new place every times and adapts to the venue, it’s an excursion not only for the youngest ones, but for the whole family as well.
+This is the story of a little girl Gabėta and her magical hair whirlpools where one finds performances, creative tours, and interactive installations.

 The festival is financed by the Lithuanian Council for Culture and the Kaunas City Municipality.